commonsmachinery/blockhash/README.md

 Build and install
 -----------------

-Blockhash requires libmagickwand and libopencv.
+Blockhash requires:
+- libmagickwand
+- ffmpeg libraries (libavformat, libavcodec, libavutil, libswscale)

 On Debian/Ubuntu it can be installed using the following command:

-    sudo apt-get install libmagickwand-dev libopencv-dev
+    sudo apt-get install libmagickwand-dev libavformat-dev libavutil-dev libavcodec-dev libswscale-dev

 On Fedora and friends:

+First, you need to enable RPMForge repository (read more, for example, [here](http://www.tecmint.com/enable-rpmforge-repository/)).
+Then you'll be able to install as follows:

-    sudo dnf install ImageMagick-devel opencv-devel
+    sudo dnf install ImageMagick-devel ffmpeg-devel

+or possibly

+    sudo yum install ImageMagick-devel ffmpeg-devel

 To build blockhash cd to the source directory and type: